Master of Science in Speech Language Pathology

 MSLP 5001.
 Social Communication Disorders.
 3 Credit Hours.

-This course addresses theoretical models, current research, and application to normal development and deficits of social communication skills.
-The course focuses on functional assessments and intervention for children presented with Autism Spectrum Disorders (ASD) and/or other social communication deficits.
+This course addresses theoretical models, current research, and their application to normal development and social communication deficits.
+It focuses on functional assessments and intervention for children with Autism Spectrum Disorders (ASD) and/or other social communication deficits.

 MSLP 5002.
 Speech Sound Disorders.
 3 Credit Hours.